ppatierno/strimzi-aks/00-deploy-aks.md

+# Deploy Azure Kubernetes Service

-# Create a resource group
+## Create a resource group

 On Azure, a "resource group" is a logical group in which Azure resources are deployed and managed.
 A complex deployment could need different resources such as storage, virtual machines, VPN and so on.